11 Best Real Estate Investing Books for 2020

 You don’t have to be a doctor to benefit from The Doctor’s Guide to Investing in Real Estate by Dr. Cory S. Fawcett.
 This book is aimed at anyone who wants to invest in real estate but may feel they don’t have the time.

-Fawcett and his wife began investing in 2001 and in a few years acquired five apartment buildings with a total of 64 rental units.
+Fawcett and his wife began investing in 2001.
+In a few short years, they acquired five apartment buildings with a total of 64 rental units.
 Fawcett explains how he managed so many properties while running a full-time surgical practice and helps others replicate his strategies.

 Most books about real estate wax poetic about all the benefits of investing in real estate.
 Not this book.

-Real Estate Investing Gone Bad: 21 true stories of what NOT to do when investing in real estate and flipping houses by Phil Pustejovsky is a collection of true stories from people who were taken advantage of in real estate and another one of the best real estate books for beginners.
+Real Estate Investing Gone Bad: 21 true stories of what NOT to do when investing in real estate and flipping houses by Phil Pustejovsky is a collection of true stories from people who were taken advantage of in real estate.
+It’s full of cautionary tales for beginner real estate investors.

 After every story, Pustejovsky explains what you can learn from the person’s mistake and how to avoid making the same one.
 Reviewers praise the book for being a quick read and its unique perspective on real estate investing.